chinanu-code/Customer-Churn/README.md

-# Customer-ChurnArtificial Intelligence Certification Course
+# Customer-ChurnArtificial Intelligence project with customer churn dataset.csv
 Tasks to be done:
 A) Data Manipulation: